yanghuafang/map-pose-former/docs/ROADMAP.md

   follows in closed form from statistics the pose head already had.
 - **The pose head is robust.** Abstentions gated relative to the frame's strongest match, then Geman-McClure reweighting twice.
-This repairs the head losing seven to one out of distribution.
+This repairs the head losing to its own baseline out of distribution.
+[RESULTS.md](RESULTS.md) has the rematch.
 - **`mass` is a gate.** The `[2,3,4,5]` ablation produced 14 m of error with 9.97 m of it trusted; the evaluator now refuses on evidence separately.
 - **Matching runs twice**, the second pass on detections re-anchored by the